linode/docs/docs/products/tools/cloud-manager/guides/overview-of-cloud-manager/index.md

 ## Images

 The Images section of Cloud Manager gives you access to Linode Images which allow you to take snapshots of your disks, and then deploy them to any Linode under your account.
-This can be useful for bootstrapping a master image for a large deployment, or retaining a disk for a configuration that you may not need running, but wish to return to in the future.
+This can be useful for bootstrapping an image for a large deployment, or retaining a disk for a configuration that you may not need running, but wish to return to in the future.

 To get started using Images with Cloud Manager, see [Linode Images](/docs/products/tools/images/).

 ## Account (Management and Billing)

-The **Account** section of Cloud Manager allows you to manage your account's billing information and users, and to configure various account-wide settings.
+The **Account** section of Cloud Manager lets you manage your account's billing information and users, and to configure various account-wide settings.

 You can manage the following account and billing settings in the Account section of Cloud Manager: